re-store/Dimensionneuse/README.md

-# Dimensionneuse
+# La Dimensionneuse

 ## What is it ?

-The Dimensionneuse is a device which can be used to measure and categorize random materials.
+La Dimensionneuse is a device which can be used to measure and categorize random materials.
 It is being developped by WAO and WoMa.

 The idea behind the Dimensionneuse is to create a device that would allow us to reference wasted materials.